 How to get an appointment for the Aadhaar enrolment process?

 Booking an appointment is optional while applying for an Aadhaar card.
 But booking an appointment can save a lot of time.
 UIDAI has made the appointment process much easier and you can book your appointment with much ease just by visiting the website: https://services.india.gov.in/service/detail/book-appointment-online-for-aadhaar-card-1

 How to update Aadhaar card details?

-- Once the registration and verification process is completed by the authorities, UIDAI issues unique Aadhaar number to an individual.
+- Once the registration and verification process is completed by the authorities, UIDAI issues a unique Aadhaar number to an individual.

-- In case a person realizes that they have made mistakes in providing details after the Aadhaar card has been generated then he/she needs to visit UIDAI website which contains provisions to change the details present in the card.
+- In case a person realizes that they have made mistakes in providing details after the Aadhaar card has been generated then he/she needs to visit the UIDAI website which contains provisions to change the details present in the card.

 How to check Aadhaar status?

 - Applying for Aadhaar is an easy process and can be done both online and offline.

 - A person can also check the status of their application to know about the status of their application.

 - Aadhaar status can be checked through the online portal provided by UIDAI.